siriobalmelli/fastfec/README.md

 		`mesontest --wrap='valgrind --leak-check=full'`
 		(from inside `build-debug` of course)

-## I want to link against this library
+## I want to link my program against this library

 Get the library building as above, then run: